marklai1998/ive-ia-doc-generator-legacy/README.md

 All credits goes to Mark Lai IT114115/2B 2017-2018

 ********************************************************************
+In case this is your first time to use Github

 Press the green "Clone or download" on the top right hand corner

+Then press"download ZIP"

 To download the generator

-In case this is your first time to use Github
 ********************************************************************
 How to use it